My current research agenda is to better understand imperfect competition's role in the economy during the Great Depression and New Deal era.

 Monopsony power in the United States: Evidence from the Great Depression.
 2024.
 Explorations in Economic History, 92 (April): 101570.

+This paper presents evidence that firms had labor market power during the early 1930s.
 Using plant-level data from the Census of Manufactures between 1929 and 1935, I construct a Herfindahl-Hirschman Index of local labor market concentration at the State-Economic-Area-by-industry-by-occupation level.
 I find that local labor market concentration has a negative relationship with wages which is consistent with labor market monopsony power.
+The results are robust to excluding local labor markets with one firm, excluding industries with local product markets, as well as the inclusion of industry characteristic, SEA, and occupational time trends.
+I find evidence that New Deal minimum wage policies weakened monopsony power.
+I also find suggestive evidence that high unemployment rates during 1930 reduced workers’ bargaining power.

 Estimates of employment gains attributable to beer legalization in spring 1933.
 2022.
 Explorations in Economic History, 84 (April): 101427. (with Eline Poelmans, Jason E. Taylor, and Samuel Raisanen)

 In April 1933, eight months prior to the end of Prohibition, states within the US gained the ability to legalize 3.2 percent alcohol beer.
-We estimate that around 5.6 percent of nationwide non-agricultural spring employment gains, and around 15 percent of April job gains, were associated with beer legalization, when the nation emerged from the trough of the Great Depression.
+Proponents of legalization predicted that the brewer's dray would bring jobs along with beer.
+We estimate that legalization brought around 81,000 jobs between April and June of 1933, 60,000 of which were created in April, when the nation emerged from the trough of the Great Depression.
+This suggests that around 5.6 percent of nationwide non-agricultural spring employment gains, and around 15 percent of April job gains, were associated with beer legalization.
+Thus, this very early New Deal policy played an important supporting role in helping the nation turn the corner toward recovery.